melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

 #### Dot plot

-Dot plot is another way to visualize the GO enrichment results with more information.
-It can show you the proportion of the overlap genes over the whole marker gene list and also overlap gene counts and p-value of each GO term.
+A dot plot is another way to visualise the GO enrichment results with more information.
+It can show you the proportion of the overlapping genes, the overlapping gene counts, and the p-value for each GO term.
 You can also set the number of GO terms you want to show.

 ```r
 p1 <- dotplot(Cluster2.ego, showCategory=20,